-If you've already chosen the creative professionals who'll be working with you, you should submit their CVs.
+If you've already chosen the creative professionals or training providers who'll be working with you, you should submit their CVs.
 You'll need to tell us how they've been selected.
-Any project staff (including creative professionals) being paid more than £5,000 must be recruited by open selection, unless there is a specific and pressing artistic reason to do otherwise.
+Any project staff, including creative professionals and training providers, being paid more than $\pounds 5,000$ must be recruited by open selection, unless there is a specific and pressing artistic reason to do otherwise.